vincentarelbundock/Rdatasets/doc/HistData/rst/Guerry.rst

 ``Distance``
    Distance to Paris (km).
-Distance of each department centroid to the centroid of the Seine (Paris) Source: cakculated from department centroids
+Distance of each department centroid to the centroid of the Seine (Paris) Source: calculated from department centroids

 ``Area``